Characteristics (Quick Facts)

 Are Scottish Fold Cats Good Pets?

 The sweet and calm Scottish Fold bonds deeply with its owners and is a real pleasure to live with.
-If you are able to give the Fold ample love and affection, it will be the greatest pet you ever had.
+If you can give the Fold ample love and affection, it will be the greatest pet you ever had.

 Are Scottish Folds Lap Cats?